 Fiona Libsack didn’t start her career in healthcare, but it’s where she found her passion.
 Libsack was as a television station manager, leading several divisions, including marketing.
 One of her responsibilities was producing commercials, and she eventually helped to put together several ads for a local healthcare system that involved patient testimonials.
 She was so impressed by the impact story telling had in healthcare that she later made a career of it.

 Shortly after the commercials aired, she got a call about a marketing role at a local hospital.
 She took the job and hasn’t looked back.
 In the 20+ years since she said “yes” to that opportunity, Libsack’s increasing responsibility and leadership purview have given her a wide range of experience in marketing, PR, community relations, government affairs and more.
-Today, she’s the chief development officer at Great Plains Health in North Platte, NE.
+Today, she’s the associate director of market development at Vanderbilt University in Nashville, TN.
 She’s also a faculty member for Creighton Healthcare Executive Education’s (CHEE’s) Executive MBA program, bringing a wealth of knowledge and industry expertise along with her passion for healthcare marketing to the classroom.

 Real-world Healthcare Marketing Strategy Insights